 Untreated anemia can be life-threatening and can even cause death.

-Anemia results in decreased oxygen carrying capacity of the blood.
-In the short term, a body can compensate with an increase in heart rate and respiratory rate.
+Anemia results in a decreased oxygen-carrying capacity of the blood.
+In the short term, the body can compensate with an increase in heart rate and respiratory rate.
 If left untreated, anemia can cause multi-organ failure.
 This can include high output heart failure, angina, arrhythmias, cognitive impairment, and renal failure, among others.
 In pregnant women, untreated anemia can cause premature birth and low birth weight.

-Anemia is a condition with decreased oxygen-carrying capacity of the blood.
-Anemia is very common and caused by different conditions ranging from simple nutritional deficiencies (iron, vitamin B12, and folic acid) to blood loss to other complicated causes.
+Anemia is a condition with a decreased oxygen-carrying capacity of the blood.
+Anemia is very common and caused by different conditions ranging from simple nutritional deficiencies (iron, vitamin B12, and folic acid), blood loss, or other complicated causes.

-Anemia is a common medical condition and easily diagnosed with a simple blood work CBC.
-Treatment can be simple like nutritional supplements (iron, vitamin B12, and folic acid) to blood transfusion to treating complex underlying conditions.
+Anemia is a common medical condition and easily diagnosed with complete blood count.
+Treatment can range from nutritional supplements (iron, vitamin B12, and folic acid) to blood transfusion to treating complex underlying conditions.

 It is very important to follow up with the provider and sometimes with a specialist to treat anemia because untreated anemia can be life-threatening and may even cause death.

 Chronic anemia is a very common condition seen in day-to-day clinical practice and managed in outpatient settings.
 Because of numerous causes, the disorder is best managed by an interprofessional team.
 Anemia management can range from simple to complex based on the underlying condition causing it.